shoppiboi/chrome_ext/README.md

 *Think: Bookmarks, but instead of one website, you can do it for several at once and store them under one name.*

+Note: I currently have no plans of publishing the extension to the Chrome Web Store.
+However, I will be providing a Zip file containing all the required files to make the extension run incase anyone is interested in trying it out.

 API used:
 - [Chrome API](https://developer.chrome.com/docs/extensions/reference/)